mobile app bar

 Matthew and Kelly Stafford make remarks before the ribbon cutting for the Kelly and Matthew Stafford and Friends Education Center at the S.A.Y Detroit Play Center in Detroit on Monday, April 1, 2024.

-At first glance, Kelly Stafford, wife of Matthew Stafford, appears to be a devoted mother of four, a supportive spouse, and a familiar face in the NFL world.
-However, while she’s often recognized for those roles, there’s much more to her story.
-Before Matthew won the Super Bowl in 2021, she faced a serious health battle that changed her life.
+Matthew Stafford’s wife Kelly ticks all the boxes for being the ‘perfect’ football wife.
+Smart, articulate, a devoted mother of four and a supportive spouse who is a familiar face in the NFL world.
+Incredibly, however, there’s even more to her story.
+Before Matthew won the Super Bowl in 2021, she faced a serious health challenge that changed her life.

 The Staffords have four children, all girls.
 Twins Sawyer and Chandler were born in 2017, Hunter in 2018, and Tyler in 2020.
 A big family is a beautiful thing, but childbirth and the months that follow come with challenges for mothers.
 Kelly was no exception, and she has been vocal about her fight with postpartum depression after the birth of her first child.